 Triatominae (right), a subfamily of Reduviidae, are known also as conenose, kissing, assassin or vampire bugs.

-Our Transplant Infectious Diseases program is dedicated to improving the care of transplant patients through research.
+Our Transplant Infectious Diseases program, led by Tirdad Zangeneh, MD, is dedicated to improving the care of transplant patients through research.
 Ongoing studies are aimed at understanding the influence of different therapies on clinical outcomes of invasive fungal infections, the prevalence and clinical outcomes of de novo coccidiodomycosis infections in solid organ transplant patients, a meta-analysis of treatment outcomes in drug-resistant CMV (Cytomegalovirus) infections, and predisposing factors and clinical outcomes of nocardiosis in solid organ transplant patients.

 Current Research Studies

-For UA research studies, including those currently accepting clinical subjects, see the following topics related to our Division:
+For UArizona research studies, including those currently accepting clinical subjects, see the following topics related to our Division:

 “Pathogenesis and Genetics of Disseminated or Refractory Coccidioidomycosis”